karma-coin/karmachain/docs/testnet-validator.md

 		--bootnodes /dns/testnet.karmaco.in/tcp/30333/p2p/12D3KooWFgrbXqQE1kp3ytTGTsgsVVFBp5P3TGYyGa2KaVs9nQta
 ```

-## Create Controller and Stash accounts
+### Create Stash and Controller Accounts

+- To start validating, you need to create two accounts - a `stash account` and a `controller account`.
-It is highly recommended that you make your controller and stash accounts be two separate accounts.
-For this, you will create two accounts and make sure each of them have at least enough funds to pay the fees for making transactions.
-Keep most of your funds in the stash account since it is meant to be the custodian of your staking funds.
+- The stash account will be where you keep most of your funds.
+It is meant to be the custodian of your staking funds.
+The controller account is used to start and stop validation.
+- You can use any Substrate-compatible wallet to create these accounts.
+We recommend the [polkadot.js extension](https://chrome.google.com/webstore/detail/polkadot%7Bjs%7D-extension/mopnmbcafieddcagagdcbnhejhlodfdd).
+Please reffer to this guide [Create an Account using Polkadot JS Extension](https://www.youtube.com/watch?v=sy7lvAqyzkY) for more information.

-## Request Karma Couns for your bond
+## Request Coins for your bond
-Join the Karma Coin [Testnet Telegram Channel](https://t.me/karmacoinapp/293).
+- Join the Karma Coin [Testnet Telegram Channel](https://t.me/karmacoinapp/293).
+- The basic accounting unit of Karmachain is Karma Cents.
+1 millions Karma Cents are 1 Karma Coin.
-Share your stash account public address and request testnet Karma Coins for your bond.
+- Share your stash account's public address and request testnet Karma Cents for your bond.
+- Keep most of your funds in the stash account since it is meant to be the custodian of your staking funds and move some coins to your controller account.

 ## Bond Karma Coins

-Make sure not to bond all your KCoin balance since you will be unable to pay transaction fees from your bonded balance.
+Make sure not to bond your entire coin balance since you will be unable to pay transaction fees from your stash account.
 Follow these steps to set up your validator.

-- Bond the Karma Coins of your stash account.
+- Bond coins in your stash account.
 These coins will will be used as stake for the security of the network and can be slashed.
-- Select the controller account.
-This account is used to decide when to start or stop validating.
+- Select your controller account.
+This account wil be used to decide when to start or stop validating.

 First, go to the Staking section.
 Click on `Account Actions`, and then the `+ Stash` button.`
 ![bond](./images/run-a-validator/bond.png)

 - `Stash account` - Select your Stash account.
 In this example, we will bond 1 DOT, where the minimum bonding amount is 1.
 Make sure that your Stash account contains at least this much.
 You can, of course, stake more than this.
 - `Controller account` - Select the Controller account created earlier.
 This account will also need a small amount of DOT in order to start and stop validating.
 - `Value bonded` - How much DOT from the Stash account you want to bond/stake.
 Note that you do not need to bond all of the DOT in that account.
-Also note that you can always bond more DOT later.
+Also note that you can always bond more KCs later.
 However, withdrawing any bonded amount requires the duration of the unbonding period.
-On Kusama, the unbonding period is 7 days.
-On Polkadot, the planned unbonding period is 28 days.
 - `Payment destination` - The account where the rewards from validating are sent.
-More info here.
-Starting with runtime version v23 natively included in client version 0.9.3, payouts can go to any custom address.
+Payouts can go to any account.
 If you'd like to redirect payments to an account that is neither the controller nor the stash account, set one up.
-Note that it is extremely unsafe to set an exchange address as the recipient of the staking rewards.
+Note that it is extremely unsafe to set an exchange address as the recipient of your staking rewards.

-Once everything is filled in properly, click `Bond` and sign the transaction with your Stash account.
-You should see an ExtrinsicSuccess message in few seconds.
+Once everything is filled in properly, click `Bond` and sign the transaction with your `stash account`.
+You should see an ExtrinsicSuccess message in about a minute.

 Your bonded account will available under `Stashes`.

-You should now see a new card with all your accounts (note: you may need to refresh the screen).
-The bonded amount on the right corresponds to the funds bonded by the Stash account.
+You should now see a new card with all of your accounts (note: you may need to refresh the page).
+The bonded amount on the right corresponds to the funds bonded by the stash account.

 ![bond](./images/run-a-validator/stash.png)